aletheon/eleutherios-website/README.md

 ![currentOverview](./src/assets/currentOverview3.png)

 The current sociopolitical or economic system presumes that services providers are not in relationship with one another.
-They cannot scale their forum or customer request and invite other service providers to help manage them.
+Service providers are unable to scale their forum or customer request and invite other service providers to help them manage it.

 #### Disadvantages